Mc-Zen/zero/src/units.typ

   /// The unit elements in the numerator.
   /// -> array
   numerator,

   /// The unit elements in the denominator.
   /// -> array
   denominator,

   /// Mode for displaying fractions.
   /// -> "power" | "fraction" | "inline"
   fraction: "power",

   /// Whether to use an equation or plain text elements.
   math: true,

-  /// Symbol to use between base units.
+  /// Symbol to use between constituent units.
   /// -> content
   unit-separator: sym.space.thin,

   /// Whether to display a square root symbol when the exponent is 1/2.
   use-sqrt: true,

+  /// The alt description for the unit.
+  /// -> auto | str
+  alt: auto,

+  /// Value of the mantissa, if part of quantity
+  /// -> float
+  value: 1,

   /// Unprocessed arguments.
   ..args,
 ) = {